- VMware virtualization environments

 When you use SMB as storage, enable the Authentication Credential Security Support Provider (CredSSP) from the Controller to individual Hyper-V machines when using VMM 2012 SP1 with Hyper-V on Windows Server 2012.
 For more information, see CTX137465.

-Using a standard PowerShell V3 remote session, the HCL uses CredSSP to open a connection to the Hyper-V machine.
+Using a standard PowerShell V3 remote session, the HCL uses CredSSP to open a connection to the to Hyper-V machine.
 This feature passes Kerberos-encrypted user credentials to the Hyper-V machine, and the PowerShell commands in the session on the remote Hyper-V machine run with the credentials provided (in this case, those of the VMM user), so that communication commands to storage work correctly.

 ConvertVirtualHardDisk on the root\virtualization\v2 namespace